johanthoren/voxtus-py/README.md

 **Voxtus is a command-line tool for transcribing Internet videos and media files to text using [faster-whisper](https://github.com/guillaumekln/faster-whisper).**

-It supports `.mp3` files and can download, transcribe, and optionally retain the original audio.
+It supports multiple output formats and can download, transcribe, and optionally retain the original audio.
 It's built in Python and installable as a proper CLI via PyPI or from source.

+## ✨ Features

+- 🎥 **Download & transcribe** videos from YouTube, Vimeo, and 1000+ sites
+- 📁 **Local file support** for audio/video files
+- 📝 **Multiple output formats**: TXT, JSON
+- 🔄 **Batch processing** multiple formats in one run
+- 📊 **Rich metadata** in JSON format (title, source, duration, language)
+- 🚀 **Stdout mode** for pipeline integration
+- 🎯 **LLM-friendly** default text format
+- ⚡ **Fast** transcription via faster-whisper

 ---